powersync-ja/wa-sqlite/.changeset/perfect-radios-hunt.md

 ---
-'@journeyapps/wa-sqlite': minor
+'@journeyapps/wa-sqlite': major
 ---

-Updated from upstream
+Updated from upstream to v1.0.3